Bull riding: Headgear

-For most of bull riding’s history, the primary headgear worn by contestants was cowboy hats.
+For most of bull riding's history, the primary headgear worn by contestants was cowboy hats.
 However, things started to slowly change during the latter years of the 20th century.
 Among the earliest bull riders to use protective headgear was 1982 PRCA world champion, Charlie Sampson.
-At a rodeo during the latter part of the 1983 PRCA regular season, Sampson suffered a major wreck that cracked his skull and fractured nearly every bone in his face.
+At an exhibition rodeo in Landover, Maryland, during the latter part of the 1983 PRCA regular season, Sampson suffered some major injuries after he was jerked down and his face collided with the bull's head during the ride, knocking him unconscious.
+The wreck cracked his skull and fractured nearly every bone in his face.
 As a result, he had reconstructive surgery.
 When the regular season ended, he had won enough money to qualify for the National Finals Rodeo in Oklahoma City in December.
-Against doctors’ recommendations, he decided to compete at the event.
+Against doctors' recommendations, he decided to compete at the event.
 However, his face was still recovering, so he rode at the event with a lacrosse helmet and a neck roll.
 When his face was healed up, Sampson went back to riding in a cowboy hat.
 However, he would suffer additional facial injuries throughout the rest of his career and rode with a helmet if his injuries were severe enough to warrant it.
 He would always go back to riding in a hat when healed up and never made a helmet a permanent part of his gear.